TABLE OF CONTENTS

 There are many ways to get entry-level work in the industry.
 Previous retail and customer service experience is crucial.
 It shows you can handle the hustle and bustle of the retail world.
 Store managers want to see your knowledge of the thriving industry.
 Make sure you have your certification if you're applying to a medical shop.
 Non-medical shop employees can benefit from cannabis education even if it's not required.
 Another entry-level dispensary position is the shop's door greeter.
 Door greeters can make about $13.50 per hour.
 They're in charge of checking IDs, managing the phone, and more.

 To find a cannabis job online, search on popular job search engines.
 Type in things like “budtender” or “sales associate” to find relevant results.
 Attend networking events to meet those who may be hiring in the industry.
 It's important to keep a resume on hand when attending these events.
 Check out our blog posts on how to build a resume and cover letter to be ready.
 If you're missing the industry experience, cannabis education can help you stand out.

 Medical cannabis consultants are required to get certified.
 Recreational shop budtenders don't have to, but training doesn't hurt.
 CTU provides students around the world with online dispensary training.
 Our curriculum features courses on cultivation, laws, medicine, and more.
 Completing the program can give you the edge you need over other applicants.

 Washington Cannabis College

-If you or someone you know is looking for the Washington cannabis college of choice, make sure to check out the online cannabis courses at the leading marijuana university today.
+If you or someone you know is looking for the Washington cannabis college of choice, make sure to check out the online cannabis courses at the leading marijuana university today and earn your cannabis certification online.
 Get all the Seattle cannabis college training you need and all the latest Washington cannabis laws when you enroll at Cannabis Training University.